FAQs

 The tunnels are dark and a powerful light 300-400 lumen is required.

-All of the trestles have guard rails on them the whole lenghth of the span.
+All of the trestles have guard rails on them the whole length of the span.
 The trail is wide enough for a train to pass.
 Stay to the middle of the trail if you are uncomfortable with the terrain but do give way to others that are riding toward you and share the trail evenly.
-Please understand there is 2-way bike traffice all along the trail so as others approach give them room and stay to your right.
+Please understand there is 2-way bike traffic all along the trail so as others approach give them room and stay to your right.

 Q. Can you tell me if the trail is OK for a ten year old - i.e. are there railings on the trestles?